Blog

 • When it needs to be done

-• How much can you spend
+• How much you can spend

 Get everyone who matters to read it and agree.
 Actually get them to sign it if you can.
 Then, when someone says, “Hey, can we also add this other thing?” you can say, “Does that help us hit our goal?
-Let’s check the document we all agreed on.”
+Let’s check the charter we all agreed on.”

 Here’s the problem: Projects start small and simple.
 Then someone says, “Can we just add one more thing?”
 Then someone else wants another feature.
 Before you know it, your three-month project has turned into six months, and costs have doubled.